-- A patient with congestive heart failure has a 3-day hospital admission on 1/10/2013 and another admission on 1/25/2013. - The NRD\DaysToEvent value is 1109 for the 1/10/2013 admission, and the NRD\DaysToEvent value is 1124 for the 1/25/2013 admission. - The number of days between the start of each admission is 15 days (1124 1109 = 15) because NRD\DaysToEvent is based on the admission date. - The number of days between the admissions (from discharge date of the first admission to the start of the second admission) is 12 days (1124 1109 3 = 12) because the patient had a 3-day LOS.
+• A patient with congestive heart failure has a 3-day hospital admission on 1/10/2013 and another admission on 1/25/2013.

+- The NRD\DaysToEvent value is 1109 for the 1/10/2013 admission, and the NRD\DaysToEvent value is 1124 for the 1/25/2013 admission. - The number of days between the start of each admission is 15 days (1124 1109 = 15) because NRD\DaysToEvent is based on the admission date. - The number of days between the admissions (from discharge date of the first admission to the start of the second admission) is 12 days (1124 1109 3 = 12) because the patient had a 3-day LOS.

 If NRD\DaysToEvent or LOS was missing, then it was not possible to determine the number of days to a subsequent admission.
-We considered removing the discharges with missing NRD\DaysToEvent and LOS from the NRD, but these data elements were very rarely missing.
+However, this rarely occurs.
 LOS was only critical if it was missing on the first admission in a series.
 If the admission was the second in the series, then LOS was not pertinent.

-The lowest value of NRD\DaysToEvent is the earliest inpatient stay in the year for a patient.
+For a single patient with multiple inpatient stays, the lowest value of NRD\DaysToEvent corresponds to the earliest inpatient stay in the year.
 It is important to remember that if patient A has a value of 605 for NRD\DaysToEvent and patient B has a value of 300 for NRD\DaysToEvent, patient B's hospital stay did not necessarily take place prior to patient A's stay.
 In fact, patient B's NRD\DaysToEvent value has no relation to patient A's NRD\DaysToEvent value.
 Because of the use of a random start date in the calculation of NRD\DaysToEvent, the value of NRD\DaysToEvent cannot be compared across patients.